AdritaGhosh/Optimising-Cancer-Drug-Development/README.md

 * Scaled and label-encoded for use in ensemble learning pipelines.

 ## License
 This is my MSc Data Science dissertation project completed at Nottingham Trent University (NTU) in 2024.
-The research, models, and code are made available solely for academic, educational, and non-commercial research purposes.
+The research, models, and code are made available solely for academic, educational, and non-commercial research purposes.<br>
 For inquiries or collaboration requests, please contact via the repository’s issue tracker or email listed in the project documentation.